-- The political and civic participation and engagement of young people
+- The political and civic engagement of young people in Britain

-- The causes, consequences and manifestations of political alienation and apathy
+- The measurement, causes and consequences of political apathy and political alienation